Diacria quadrangle: Lycus Sulci (Olympus Mons Aureole)

 Lycus Sulci (24.6° N, 219° E) is the name applied to the northwestern portion of a larger terrain feature that partially encircles Olympus Mons and extends up to 750 km from the giant shield volcano's base.
 This feature, called the Olympus Mons aureole, consists of several large lobes and has a distinctive corrugated or grooved surface texture.
 East of Olympus Mons, the aureole is partially covered by lava flows, but where it is exposed it goes by different names (Gigas Sulci, for example).
 The origin of the aureole remains debated, but it was likely formed by huge landslides or gravity-driven thrust sheets that sloughed off the edges of the Olympus Mons shield.

-Crater wall and floor in Lycus Sulci, as seen by HiRISE under HiWish program.
-The crater floor contains many mounds and ridges.
-The part in the box is enlarged in the next photo.